anononymus/AsNER/README.md

 ## Requirements

 * It requires python 3.6+
-* Install [Flair](https://github.com/flairNLP/flair) in your favorite virtual environment,
+* Install [Flair](https://github.com/flairNLP/flair) preferably  in in favorite virtual environment,

 ## How to run